James Laughlin (industrialist)

-James Laughlin (March 1, 1806 – December 18, 1882) was an Irish-American banker and capitalist, a pioneer of the iron and steel industry in Pittsburgh, Pennsylvania.
+James H. Laughlin (March 1, 1806 – December 18, 1882) was an Irish-American banker and capitalist, a pioneer of the iron and steel industry in Pittsburgh, Pennsylvania.

+Early life

-He was born near Portaferry in County Down, Ireland, the son of James Laughlin, Sr. He was educated at Belfast, and after leaving school he assisted his father in taking care of his estate until age twenty, when his mother died and the family came to America.
+He was born near Portaferry in County Down, Ireland, the son of Jane (née Boyd) Laughlin (1763–1814) and James Laughlin, Sr. (1748–1831).
+Among his siblings was brother Alexander Laughlin, whose son, Alexander J. Laughlin married Mary Franklin Jones (a daughter of his business partner Benjamin Franklin Jones).

+He was educated at Belfast, and after leaving school he assisted his father in taking care of his estate until age twenty, when his mother died in 1814 and the family came to America.
 Upon his arrival he entered into partnership with his brother Alexander.

-Involvement in Pittsburgh
+Career

 In 1854, Laughlin bought the retiring Bernard Lauth's interest in the steel partnership with Benjamin Franklin Jones.
 The company was renamed Jones and Laughlin in 1861, later reorganized as J&L Steel.

 In 1844, Laughlin was appointed as a corporator to the board responsible for establishing the Allegheny Cemetery.

 In 1852, Laughlin and his associates, including B.F.
 Jones, founded a banking organization that, when chartered, was the First National Bank of Pittsburgh, later Pittsburgh National Bank.

 Laughlin was the first president of the Western Theological Seminary in Pittsburgh.

 He was a founder of the Pennsylvania Female College, which later became Chatham University.

-Laughlin died on December 18, 1882.
+Personal life

+In 1837, Laughlin was married to Ann McCully Irwin (1813–1891), a daughter of Boyle Irwin and Eliza (née McCully) Irwin.
+Together, they were the parents of: